Register now for our upcoming events

 • Why are so many people excited about insect farming in the UK?

 Join us at this exciting and topical panel debate where we will introduce using insects as food and feed and look at the challenges and opportunities faced as this becomes more widely considered.
+A short drinks reception will follow the debate, supported by the Insect Bioconversion Association (INBIA).

 We are delighted to announce that the discussion will be chaired by BBC journalist, Melanie Abbott.
-Melanie is a BBC Radio 4 journalist with You and Yours, Woman’s Hour and Farming Weekly.
+Melanie is a BBC Radio 4 journalist with You and Yours, Woman’s Hour and Farming Today.
 Melanie will be joined by a range of panellists sharing their views and experience and taking questions and comments from the audience.

 The debate will take place alongside our annual Insects as Food and Feed (IAFF) conference taking place the following day in the same location.
 The conference brings together a diverse range of people from across the industry including scientists, farmers, food technologists, lawyers and chefs, to hear the latest information, research, and new developments and challenges that face the IAFF sector.
 You can find out more about the conference and register here.